Deadly smog envelops Delhi-NCR as AQI dips to ‘severe’, likely to enter emergency zone today

 For around a week after Diwali, a pungent smog lingered over Delhi-NCR as a result of emissions from firecrackers, stubble burning and unfavourable weather.

-As air pollution neared the emergency levels on November 1, a Supreme Court-mandated panel declared a public health emergency and the administration ordered closure of schools till November 5.
+As air pollution neared the emergency levels on November 1, a Supreme Court-mandated panel declared a public health emergency and the administration ordered the closure of schools till November 5.

 Last week, the apex court had pulled up the Centre and state governments for their inability to curb stubble burning in Punjab and Haryana and bring air pollution in Delhi under control.
 It had asked the governments if they feel ashamed that people are no longer safe even in their houses.